gboehl/dynare/README.md

 The first section of this page gives general instructions, which apply to all platforms.
 Then some specific platforms are discussed.

-**Note:** Here, when we refer to 32-bit or 64-bit, we refer to the type of MATLAB installation, not the type of Windows installation.
-It is perfectly possible to run a 32-bit MATLAB on a 64-bit Windows: in that case, instructions for Windows 32-bit should be followed.
-To determine the type of your MATLAB installation, type:
+**Note:** Here, when we refer to 32-bit or 64-bit, we refer to the type of MATLAB or Octave installation, not the type of operating system installation.
+For example, it is perfectly possible to run a 32-bit MATLAB on a 64-bit
+Windows: in that case, instructions for Windows 32-bit should be followed.
+To determine the type of your MATLAB/Octave installation, type:
 ```matlab
 >> computer
 ```
-at the MATLAB prompt: if it returns `PCWIN64`, `GLNX64` or `MACI64`, then you have a 64-bit MATLAB; if it returns `PCWIN`, `MACI` or `GLNX`, then you have a 32-bit MATLAB.
+at the MATLAB/Octave prompt.
+Under MATLAB, if it returns `PCWIN64`, `GLNX64` or `MACI64`, then it is a 64-bit MATLAB; if it returns `PCWIN`, `MACI` or `GLNX`, then it is a 32-bit MATLAB.
+Under Octave, if it returns a string that begins with `x86_64`, it is a 64-bit Octave; if the strings begins with `i686`, it is a 32-bit Octave.

 **Contents**